 Common symptoms of elbow instability include:

 - Difficulty moving the arm

-Diagnosing Elbow Instability
+How is Elbow Instability diagnosed?

 Often, our physicians can diagnose elbow instability with a physical examination and a review of your child’s medical history.
 Tests may also help determine the problem and rule out other conditions such as an elbow dislocation.

 - Physical exam: Assesses movement, appearance and sensation in your child’s elbow and arm muscles

 - X-ray: Uses invisible electromagnetic energy beams to take detailed images of the bones of the elbow